yvvki/bunup/docs/docs/advanced/plugin-development.md

 export default myBunPlugin;
 ```

-To use this plugin in Bunup:
+To use this plugin in Bunup, simply pass it directly to the plugins array:

 ```ts
 import { defineConfig } from "bunup";